 For those seeking somewhere sophisticated, these rooftop bars draw a classy crowd of young professionals – and offer some great dining spots too.

-The Rooftop at the Trafalgar Hotel
+The Rooftop at Trafalgar St. James, Trafalgar Square

 Where: 2 Spring Gardens, SW1A 2TS